Masala Herb

 Yes, Moringa is a vegetable.

-These pods taste amazing, kind of like asparagus and green beans.
+These pods taste wonderful, kind of like asparagus and green beans.

 The Moringa Pods are frequently used in local dishes.